Date of Degree

 Copyright 2006 Jason Mitchell Wilken

 Wilken, Jason Mitchell.
-"The effect of arch height on tri-planar foot kinemetics during gait." dissertation, University of Iowa, 2006.
+"The effect of arch height on tri-planar foot kinemetics during gait."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.